goong-io/goong-map-react/docs/api-reference/linear-interpolator.md

 Implements the `TransitionInterpolator` interface.
 Designed to use with the `transitionInterpolator` prop of [InteractiveMap](/docs/api-reference/interactive-map.md).

 Interpolates all viewport props linearly.
-This interpolator offers similar behavior to Mapbox's `easeTo` when combined with a `transitionEasing` function.
+This interpolator offers similar behavior to Goong's `easeTo` when combined with a `transitionEasing` function.
 You may optionally limit the transition to selected viewport props, for example `new LinearInterpolator(['pitch', 'bearing'])` animates pitch and bearing while the user is still allowed to pan and zoom.

 ```jsx
 import ReactMapGL, {LinearInterpolator} from '@goongmaps/goong-map-react';